-Jonathan W. Ward has served as Executive Vice President, Cross Country Staffing since August 2002 and formerly as Chief Marketing and Strategy Officer from 1999 to August 2002.
+Jonathan W. Ward has served as President, Cross Country Staffing since January 2006, and formerly as Executive Vice President, Cross Country Staffing from August 2002 to December 2005, and Chief Marketing and Strategy Officer from 1999 to August 2002.
 Mr. Ward has been an executive officer since February 2002.
 He served as Vice President of Marketing at our predecessor since 1995 and Director of Marketing and Business Development since 1993.
 Mr. Ward holds a B.A. in Political Science from Drew University and an M.B.A. from Rutgers University, Graduate School of Management.

 Daniel J. Lewis has served as Principal Accounting Officer and an executive officer since August 2002.
-Prior to that, Mr. Lewis was Corporate Controller of the Company.
+Prior to that Mr. Lewis was Corporate Controller of the Company.
 Mr. Lewis also served as Controller of our predecessor since 1989.
 Mr. Lewis is a C.P.A. and holds a B.B.A. in Accounting from the University of Texas at Austin.

-Dr. Franklin A. Shaffer, RN, FAAN has served as Chief Nursing Officer since November 2004 and served as President of the Education and Training Division from March 2001 to December 2004.
+Dr. Franklin A. Shaffer, RN, FAAN has served as Chief Nursing Officer since November 2004 and as President of the Education and Training Division from March 2001 to December 2004.
 He also served as Vice President in our Education Division since February 1996.
 Dr. Shaffer has also served as adjunct faculty in graduate nursing programs at Teachers College, Columbia University, Adelphi University and Hunter College.
 Dr. Shaffer holds a Doctorate of Education in Nursing Administration and a Masters of Education and a Masters of Arts from Teachers College, Columbia University.
 In 2002, Dr. Shaffer was inducted into the American Academy of Nursing.